-Funding Opportunities Late June
+Funding Opportunities Early January

 Grant Deadlines:

-The National Forest Foundation is pleased to announce that the Matching Awards Program (MAP) is now accepting applications for Round 2 2025!
-Through the Matching Awards Program (MAP), the NFF is soliciting proposals to provide funds for projects that directly benefit America’s National Forests and Grasslands.
+| NFF Matching Awards Program | Through the Matching Awards Program (MAP), the NFF is soliciting proposals to provide funds for projects that directly benefit America’s National Forests and Grasslands.
 MAP pairs federal funds provided through a cooperative agreement with the U.S. Forest Service with non-federal dollars raised by award recipients, multiplying the resources available to benefit the National Forest System.
-Round 2 Application Deadline: June 27, 2025.
-Informational Webinar: June 4, 2025, 12:00 - 1:00 pm MDT, register here.
-Read the full RFP announcement HERE
+MAP: Connecting People to Forests, focuses primarily on in-person community engagement, and completion of appropriate stewardship activities.
+Program goals are to create lasting change that will allow all communities opportunities to benefit from activities on National Forest System lands or adjacent public lands.
+Round 1 Application Deadline: January 22, 2026.
+Learn more HERE. | Deadline: January 22nd, 2026 |

 Grant Programs: